grycap/oscar-landing/content/english/blog/post-oscar-node-red-part-2.md

 >If you want to download the `.json` file of the [workflow for two continuos services](https://github.com/grycap/oscar_nodered/blob/main/examples_nodered_oscar/example_workflows_dashboard/workflow_two_services.json) for this example, you can get it from the [oscar_nodered repository](https://github.com/grycap/oscar_nodered).

-This process demonstrates how easy it could be to invoke OSCAR Shell Services through Node-RED without having to execute command lines just using the OSCAR API.
+This process demonstrates how easy it could be to invoke OSCAR services through Node-RED without having to execute command lines, just using the OSCAR API, which is abstracted away.
-In a future blog entry these two dashboards will be shown using the nodes and subflows created in the previous entry.

 [OSCAR-Node-RED](https://github.com/grycap/oscar_nodered) is  developed by the [GRyCAP](https://www.grycap.upv.es/) research group at the [Universitat Politècnica de València](https://www.upv.es/).